 Finding cats is hard work; keeping them safe is easier

-Each of these cats had been inside-only foster cats.
+Many of these cats were inside-only foster cats.
 They became lost when doors were left open, or balconies unsecured.

 Windows are the other common escape point for timid cats.